davidgraeff/maven2gradle4Openhab/README.md

 ## Manifest dependencies to gradle dependencies

-This tool reads an existing MANIFEST.MF file, extracts the dependencies and creates a `dependencies.gradle` file.
-If the tool is run in a multi-project directory, it will also create an `allowed_dependencies.json` file, which lists all found project dependencies in a single file in the following format:
+This tool reads an existing MANIFEST.MF file, extracts the dependencies and creates a `dependencies.gradle` file per project in the root of each project.
+If the tool is run in a multi-project directory, it will also create an `allowed_dependencies.json` file, which lists all encountered project dependencies in a single file in the following format:

 ```